Home » Do Rats Like To Live Near Water?

 Rats love to hang around moist areas since these locations provide drinking water.

 While mice can survive on the water content in their food, rats can’t.
-So, they’ll often set up their nests in moist locations to access water easily.
+So, they’ll often set up their nests in moist locations to easily access water.

 Can Rats Live Inside Water?

-Rats are terrestrial creatures, which means they don’t have the physical adaptations required to live inside water for long periods of time.
+Rats are terrestrial creatures, meaning they don’t have the physical adaptations to live in water for long periods.

-However, rats are capable swimmers that can wade through open waters for up to 3 days.
-They can also hold their breath underwater for up to 3 minutes and swim for up to half a mile without drowning.
+However, rats are capable swimmers who can wade through open waters for up to 3 days.
+They can also hold their breath underwater for up to 3 minutes and swim up to half a mile without drowning.

-According to Frontiers in Physiology, rats can vary their swimming force and paddling rate to conserve energy, which allows them to cover greater distances without getting exhausted.
+According to Frontiers in Physiology, rats can vary their swimming force and paddling rate to conserve energy, allowing them to cover greater distances without exhaustion.